How to Do Payroll in Texas: What Every Employer Needs to Know

 Texas Overtime Regulations

 Texas follows the federal FLSA to determine who is entitled to overtime.
 Texas overtime law states that employees are entitled to overtime if they work over 40 hours in a workweek.
 They can be reimbursed either with overtime pay at 1.5 times their regular rate or compensatory time off at 1.5 hours for each hour of overtime.
-Employees choosing leave cannot accumulate more than 240 hours (or for public safety, emergency response, or seasonal employees, 480 hours.)
+Employees choosing the time-off option cannot accumulate more than 240 hours (or for public safety, emergency response, or seasonal employees, 480 hours).

 Different Ways to Pay Employees in Texas